 The major activist hedge funds are very experienced and sophisticated with professional analysts, traders, bankers and senior partners that rival the leading investment banks.
-They produce detailed analyses ("white papers") of a target's management, operations, capital structure and strategy designed to show that the changes they propose would quickly boost shareholder value.
-These white papers may also contain aggressive critiques of past decisions made by the target and any of the target's corporate governance practices that are not current "best practices".
-Some activist attacks are designed to facilitate a takeover or to force a sale of the target.
-Prominent institutional investors and strategic acquirors have been working with activists both behind the scenes and by partnering in sponsoring an activist attack such as CalSTRS with Relational in attacking Timken, Ontario Teachers' Pension Fund with Pershing Square in attacking Canadian Pacific, and Valeant partnering with Pershing Square to force a takeover of Allergan.
+They produce detailed analyses ("white papers") of a target's management, operations, capital structure and strategy designed to show that the changes they propose would result in an increase in share price in the near term.
+These white papers may also contain aggressive critiques of past decisions made by the target and any of the target's corporate governance practices that are not considered current "best practices".
+Many activist attacks are designed to facilitate a takeover or to force a sale of the target, either immediately or over time.

+Prominent institutional investors and strategic acquirors have on occasion worked with activists both behind the scenes and by partnering in sponsoring an activist attack, such as CalSTRS with Relational in attacking Timken, Ontario Teachers' Pension Fund with Pershing Square in attacking Canadian Pacific and Valeant with Pershing Square in attempting a takeover of Allergan.
+Major investment banks, law firms, proxy solicitors and public relations advisors have represented activist hedge funds and actively solicited their business.
+These advisors to activist hedge funds have also aggressively sought to advise mutual funds and other investors on how to run their own activist campaigns.

-Many major activist attacks involve a network of activist investors ("wolf pack") which supports the lead activist hedge fund, but attempts to avoid the disclosure and other laws and regulations that would hinder or prevent the attack if they were, or were deemed to be, a "group" that is acting in concert.
-Not infrequently, at the fringe of the wolf pack are some of the leading institutional investors, not actively joining in the attack, but letting the leader of the pack know that it can count on them in a proxy fight.
-The outcome of a proxy contest at most of the larger public companies is often, as a practical matter, determined by the votes of the three major passive investors: BlackRock, State Street and Vanguard.
-Major investment banks, law firms, proxy solicitors, and public relations advisors are now representing activist hedge funds and eagerly soliciting their business.
+Many activist attacks involve a network of activist investors ("wolf pack") that supports the lead activist hedge fund.
+They attempt to avoid the disclosure and other laws and regulations that would hinder or prevent the attack if they were deemed to be a "group" acting in concert.
+Sometimes at the fringe of the wolf pack are more traditional institutional investors, not actively joining in the attack, but letting the leader of the pack know that it can count on their support in a proxy fight.

+Institutional investors own a majority of most public companies, and the outcome of a proxy contest at many of the larger public companies is often, as a practical matter, determined by the votes of the three major passive investors: BlackRock, State Street and Vanguard.
+Credibility with major institutional investors, and the ability to persuade them to support companies' long-term strategies, both as a general matter and as a company-specific matter, is key to fending off an activist attack.